webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 depending on hardware, software and the configuration of it.

 Real-time communication also poses a problem that doesn't exist in most other domains.
 For a web developer it isn't fatal if your website is slower on some networks.
-As long as all the data arrives users are happy.
+As long as all the data arrives, users are happy.
 With WebRTC, if your data is late it is useless.
 No one cares about what was said in a conference call 5 seconds ago.
-So when developing an RTC system you have to make a trade-off.
+So when developing a realtime communication system, you have to make a trade-off.
 What is my time limit, and how much can I send?

 This chapter covers the concepts that apply to both data and media communication.
 In later chapters we go beyond